atl-tw/etwg-sample/docs/infrastructure-design.md

 proxy our front end we have a VpcLink that connects to a network load balancer inside our VPC.
 This allows API Gateway to reach services homed on the public network without our VPC.

-Additionally, each of the subnets is split into an "a" and "b" component so they can be spread across availability zones within the region that hosts our VPC.
+Additionally, each of the subnets is split into an "a" and "b" component, so they can be spread across availability zones within the region that hosts our VPC.

 Understanding Where to Put Things